Is my OCD different, & can it be treated?

 Harm OCD & Suicide OCD can be related to “what if” thoughts about harming ourselves and/or others.
 It is very different to someone actually wanting to hurt themselves or others.
 It’s the fear of “What if I do hurt myself or someone else, maybe a random person, a partner, or family member?
 It is very scary because we can end up avoiding situations where we might get angry for fear of what we fear we might do.
 We avoid people generally.
 We may avoid certain situations where we fear we may become overcome with an urge to do something dangerous.
 We avoid anything that could be used as a weapon, such as a knife.
 When in reality, people with Harm OCD &/or Suicide OCD are the least likely to hurt themselves or others

-Therapy for Pedophile-themed OCD (POCD)
+Pedophile-themed OCD (POCD)

 POCD can lead us to feel terrible anxiety & shame.
 We are obsessed with thoughts such as “What if I am attracted to children?
 “What if I am turned on by my own children?
 “What if I’m a pedophile,” often accompanied with with images of a sexual nature in relation to these thoughts, & also, sometimes, groinal responses, as well.
 Again, it is important to note that these thoughts, images, urges, & sensations are the opposite of our values & reality (regardless of how much we might doubt that when we caught up in our OCD)

-Therapy for Relationship OCD (ROCD)
+Relationship OCD (ROCD)

 Relationship OCD (ROCD) can really mess with our relationships.
 We can obsessive over whether we are in love with our partner, if they are in love with us, if we are feeling different about them, if they are feeling different about us, if we find them attractive, if they find us attractive, & so one.
 It can lead to us leaving relationships because we are so stressed out about thinking about it so much, &/or pushing the other person away with our constant questions

-Therapy for False Memory OCD
+False Memory OCD

 False Memory OCD is where we obsess over what is a memory & what is imagined.
 The thoughts normally circle around “Did I do something bad (even though I have no recollection of doing it)” &/or “Did something bad happen to me & I don’t remember it?”
 The thoughts are often about imagining that we have done something that is bad, such as been rude, sexist, unkind, or somehow perpetrated a sex &/or otherwise violent crime towards others &/or we imagine that these crimes may have happened to us.

-Therapy for Homosexual OCD (HOCD) / Gay OCD / Sexual Orientation OCD (SO-OCD)
+Homosexual OCD (HOCD) / Gay OCD / Sexual Orientation OCD (SO-OCD)

 HOCD/ SO-OCD is where we obsess over thoughts about our sexual orientation.
 This is not in an open, exploratory way, but instead where we are constantly questioning what we know to be true about what & who we find sexually attractive.
 The more we try to test out how we emotionally & physically respond to men/women/their bodies/sexual images, the more confused we become

-Therapy for Somatic OCD / Sensorimotor OCD)
+Somatic OCD / Sensorimotor OCD)

 Somatic OCD (sometimes called Sensorimotor OCD) describes where we become hyper-focused on particular physical sensations to the extent where we feel stuck in the experience & not able to focus on anything else.
 Thoughts include “I can’t stop being hyperaware of my blinking/swallowing/breathing/etc., my attention is stuck on it.”
 “I feel trapped by the experience, and it’s ruining my life.”
 “If I wasn’t so aware of these sensations, my life would be so much better.”
 “I can’t get away from it, and I feel desperate to break free of it, but I can’t.”
 “I can’t concentrate on anyone or anything, because these sensations are bugging me the whole time.
 My life feels ruined”

-Please note that Doctor Pointer works with all manifestations of OCD, not just those listed here.
+Please note that Dr. Pointer works with all manifestations of OCD, not just those listed here.
 And you don’t have to have it all worked out, in terms of knowing your theme(s), before emailing him